Woodlanders Bringing you the best in rare native and exotic plants since 1979

 Common Name:

-Broadleaf evergreen tree related to Persea, the genus which includes Redbay and Avocado.
+Broadleaf evergreen tree in the Laurel family is related to Persea.
+The genus Persea includes Redbay and Avocado.
 This species was recieved as seed from Nanjing, China as Phoebe neurantha, an apparently invalid name.
-This species seems similar to P chekiangensis which has pr...
+This species seems ...

 Pinus glabra

-A choice dense pine with dark green needles and most unusual bark for a pine.
-Trunk looks like a hardwood!
-Usually found in mixed stands just upslope from stream bottomlands.
-An uncommon but choice ornamental.
-(See O&T, DIR)...
+Spruce Pine is a choice ornamental pine with dense dark green needles and most unusual bark for a pine.
+The trunk looks like a hardwood tree trunk!
+Usually found in mixed stands just upslope from stream bottomlands in coastal areas...

 Pinus palustris